 The Mathematics/Science Center provides students with tutorial and technological assistance in math and science.
 A staff of master tutors offers this academic assistance on a walk-in basis and works with instructors to help students with more complex projects.
 The center also helps students to improve their use of technology, including graphing calculators and computer software in mathematics and science.
-Call Miguel A. Garcia, Mathematics Coordinator, at (203) 285-2358 for more information.
+Call Miguel A. Garcia, Miguel Garcia at 203-285-2358 or Tingkang Shen at 203-285-2365